hristo-enchev/UniversitySystem/README.md

 What exactly does this project ?
 ###

-This project had been created with educational purposes and representation of skills.
+This project was created with educational purposes and representation of skills.
 It is fully functional.
 It is a ASP.NET MVC5 application using Entity Framework Code First and LINQ expressions which implements several design patterns(Unit of work, Repository, MVC).